 Backwards Ice Skating for Beginners

-Once, you begun moving backwards, continue the process over and over until you’ve been able to skate a significant distance in reverse.
+Once you have begun moving backwards, continue the process over and over until you’ve been able to skate a significant distance in reverse.

 Here are some tips to remember: